Where the Two Formats Really Differ

 In Cycle 01, pine held odor for 30-33 hr versus tofu at 24 hr.
 Tofu still works through a familiar clump-and-remove routine, but pine had the stronger published odor result.
+The science behind pine odor control explains why kiln-dried wood handles ammonia differently from plant-starch clumps.

 Pine scored 8.8-8.2/10 on dust versus tofu at 7.7/10, and the pine entries tracked less.
 The gap is not enormous on dust, but it is clearer on floor scatter.